Dedicated LED and CFL Fixtures

 Efficient lighting goes beyond selecting the right light bulb for your existing fixtures.
-ENERGY STAR endorses a wide range of indoor and outdoor fixtures that are designed f or use with CFLs and linear fluorescent lamps.
+ENERGY STAR endorses a wide range of indoor and outdoor fixtures that are designed for use with LEDs, CFLs, and linear fluorescent lamps.
 These fixtures are available in most home improvement centers and lighting showrooms.
 Many of the indoor fixtures incorporate dimmers or two-way switches.
 Outdoor fixtures automatically shut off during the day or come equipped with motion sensors.

 Ceiling Fan Fixtures

 ENERGY STAR also endorses high-efficiency ceiling fan/ light combination units and ceiling fan light kits.
-Because the lighting component represents a greater energy savings potential than the fan, be sure that your ENERGY STAR ceiling fan is also equipped with a qualified light kit.
-An efficient light kit can reduce ceiling fan energy consumption by 60% to 80%.
+Because the lighting component represents a great energy savings opportunity, be sure that your ENERGY STAR ceiling fan is also equipped with a qualified light kit.

 It is important to distinguish halogen torchiere floor lamps from the other halogen lighting discussed above.
 These fixtures, which became popular in the 1990s for providing pleasing indirect light at a low up-front cost, are actually quite inefficient and costly, since they consume 300–600 watts of electricity yet direct the light to the ceiling.
-Halogen torchieres are particularly poor choices in rooms with non-white or textured ceilings.
-In addition, these light fixtures pose a fire hazard due to the extremely hot temperatures produced by their high-wattage bulbs.
+These light fixtures pose a fire hazard due to the extremely hot temperatures produced by their high-wattage bulbs.

 Fortunately, as of January 2006, efficiency standards ban the manufacture of lamps that consume more than 190 watts, thereby eliminating harmful halogen torchieres.
-If you currently have a halogen torchiere in your home, replace it with a torchiere designed for use with fluorescent lamps.
-Several companies make attractive and energyefficient fluorescent torchieres that feature full-dimming or three-stage dimming (three light levels) and are much safer than halogen floor lamps, while using only a fraction of the electricity.
-Most of these products carry the ENERGY STAR label for easy identification.
+If you currently have a halogen torchiere in your home, replace it with a torchiere designed for use with fluorescent lamps or LEDs that feature full-dimming or three-stage dimming (three light levels) and are much safer than halogen floor lamps, while using only a fraction of the electricity.

 The lights you use to illuminate your walkway, driveway, patio and front or back doors can have a significant impact on your energy bill as well as on others in your community, especially if you tend to leave the lights on through the night or (horrors) during the day.
 The main difference between saving energy with indoor and outdoor lighting is that more efficient outdoor fixtures can benefit both your pocketbook and the safety of your home and community.
 Poorly designed outdoor lighting, which is brighter than necessary, illuminates too broad an area, or directs light skyward or next door, can create glare and deep shadows, irritate neighbors, and even damage surrounding wildlife!
 A growing body of research indicates that artificial night lighting that disrupts natural exposure to “dark hours” can be detrimental to nocturnal ecosystems and even to human health.

 In order to have energy-efficient and visually effective outdoor lighting, first determine if there is a true need for light, and then consider the purpose and placement of the light.
 Where needed, fixtures should shield the light source from view to eliminate glare, they should be directed properly to the ground, and they should employ efficient light sources at appropriate wattage levels.
-Suitable technologies include compact fluorescents that can operate at cold temperatures, LEDs, ceramic metal halides, and high-pressure sodium lamps.
+Suitable technologies include LEDs, compact fluorescents that can operate at cold temperatures and ceramic metal halides.
 Light your property to avoid areas of deep shadows because they are difficult to see into and provide criminal-friendly hiding places.
 Additionally, security and landscape lighting usually do not need to be on all night.

 Motion controls, infrared sensors, dimmers, and time controls are cost effective tools to help eliminate unnecessary attention toward your property, particularly in the hours after midnight.